 - Presentations by Leaders: In a collegial environment, participants spend time with established leaders, engaging in dialogue about leadership development as well as various timely issues.

-- Community Leadership Skills: Leadership Anchorage endeavors to provide an environment where skill sets are developed and connections made to improve an individual's ability to give back to the community and/or his or her constituencies.
+- Community Leadership Skills: Leadership Anchorage endeavors to provide an environment where skill sets are developed and connections made to improve an individual's ability to advance as an authentic and effective leader while giving back to the community and/or his or her constituencies.

 Where do the Community Service Group Projects come from?